-MODULE CODE: PETR1 MODUL MODULE TITLE: Psychology and Crime CREDITS: 20 FHEQ LEVE /EL: 4 JACS CODE: PRE-REQUISITES: None CO-REQUISIT None ES: CO MPENSATABLE: Y
+MODULE CODE: PETR1 149 MODULE TITLE: Psychology and Crime CREDITS: 20 FHEQ LEVEL : 4 JACS CODE: , PRE-REQUISITES: CO-REQUISITES со MPENSATABLE: Y

 This module will provide an introduction to the relationship between Psychology and Crime.
 Students will consider psychological explanations of offender behaviour, aspects of the legal process, including police investigations and court procedures, and the effectiveness of offender programmes.